Move Up Guidelines

 The Competition Committee will consist of five (5) members including a non-competing host club representative, the ASA Federation State Director and/or Area Representative (if present), and additional members as necessary appointed by the host club.

-1. Any grievance or protest must be filed in writing with the Competition Committee within one (1) hour of completion of a round along with a $20 protest fee.
+1. Any grievance or protest must be filed in writing with the State Federation Competition Committee within one (1) hour of completion of a round along with a $20 protest fee.

 3. The ASA office will not make decisions concerning protests or club competition committee actions during tournaments.
 It is the host club’s responsibility to convene a competition committee within the time limits allowed in the ASA Pro/Am Rules and decide upon those issues in a timely manner.